pcroch/lunch-picker-api/README.md

           *List of people for the event.
           *The name must be the name given in the preferences but not the email address
+    ### Body response variables:

+   Basically, all the variables with the same name keep same format no matters if they are for the request of the response.

+   What could change a bit would be variable for the chosen restaurants but they also keep the same logic as for the fetching.

+   I, on purpose, keep the same logic everywhere to help the understanding and the navigation within the api.

 ## III.
 HOW TO

 ### Session